daneski13/portfolio-website/src/routes/projects/analyzing-finance-job-market.md

 <Image src='/projects/analyzing-finance-job-market/industries.webp' alt='Top 15 Industries Bar Graph' caption='Visualized with Seaborn'/>

-Unsurprisingly jobs directly in the financial services industry are the most common, Software development, IT, Information/Internet, and Technology make up numbers 4, 6, 12, and 13 respectively.
+Unsurprisingly jobs directly in the financial services industry are the most common, but tech is common as well.
+Software development, IT, Information/Internet, and Technology make up numbers 4, 6, 12, and 13 respectively.

 ### What skills are in demand?